-- 11.1.
-The Federation is committed to ensuring that pupils with SEND can achieve their ambitions and the best possible educational outcomes, as well as other opportunities, such as securing employment and living as independently as possible. - 11.2.
-The Federation will work closely with local education, health and social care services to ensure pupils get the right support. - 11.3.
-The Federation assists the LA in carrying out their statutory duties under the Children and Families Act 2014, by ensuring that services work together where this promotes children and young people's wellbeing or improves the quality of special educational provision (Section 25 of the Children and Families Act 2014). - 11.4.
-The Federation will draw on the wide range of local data-sets about the likely educational needs of pupils with SEND to forecast future needs, including: - Population and demographic data. - Prevalence data for different kinds of SEND among children and young people at the national level. - Numbers of local children with EHC plans and their main needs. - The numbers and types of settings locally that work with or educate pupils with SEND. - An analysis of local challenges/sources of health inequalities. - 11.5.
-The Federation's Data Protection Policy\will be adhered to at all times. - 11.6.
-The Federation will plan, deliver and monitor services against how well outcomes have been met, including, but not limited to: - Improved educational progress and outcomes for children and young people with SEND. - Increasing the identification of pupils with SEND prior to Federation entry. - 11.7.
+- The School is committed to ensuring that pupils with SEND can achieve their ambitions and the best possible educational outcomes, as well as other opportunities, such as securing employment and living as independently as possible. - The School will work closely with local education, health and social care services to ensure pupils get the right support. - The School assists the LA in carrying out their statutory duties under the Children and Families Act 2014, by ensuring that services work together where this promotes children and young people's wellbeing or improves the quality of special educational provision (Section 25 of the Children and Families Act 2014).

+The School will draw on the wide range of local data-sets about the likely educational needs of pupils with SEND to forecast future needs, including:

+- Population and demographic data. - Prevalence data for different kinds of SEND among children and young people at the national level. - Numbers of local children with EHC plans and their main needs. - The numbers and types of settings locally that work with or educate pupils with SEND. - An analysis of local challenges/sources of health inequalities.

+The School's Data Protection Policy_will be adhered to at all times.

+The School will plan, deliver and monitor services against how well outcomes have been met, including, but not limited to:

+- Improved educational progress and outcomes for children and young people with SEND. - Increasing the identification of pupils with SEND prior to School entry.

 Where pupils with SEND also have a medical condition, their provision will be planned and delivered in coordination with the EHC plan.

-11.8.
 SEND support will be adapted and/or replaced depending on its effectiveness in achieving the agreed outcomes.

-12. Funding
+Funding

-- 12.1.
-The Federation will allocate the appropriate amount of core per-pupil funding and notional SEND budget outlined in the Local Offer for the SEND provision of its pupils. - 12.2.
-Personal budgets are allocated from the LA's high needs funding block; the Federation will continue to make SEND provision from its own budgets, even if a pupil has an EHC plan.
+- he School will allocate the appropriate amount of core per-pupil funding and notional SEND budget outlined in the Local Offer for the SEND provision of its pupils. - Personal budgets are allocated from the LA's high needs funding block; the School will continue to make SEND provision from its own budgets, even if a pupil has an EHC plan.

-13. Local Offer
+Local Offer

-- 13.1.
-In developing and reviewing the Local Offer, the Federation will adopt the following approach: - Collaborative: The Federation will work with LAs, parents and pupils in developing and reviewing the Local Offer.
-The Federation will also co-operate with those providing services. - Accessible: The published Local Offer will be easy to understand, factual and jargon free.
+In developing and reviewing the Local Offer, the School will adopt the following approach:

+Collaborative: The School will work with LAs, parents and pupils in developing and reviewing the Local Offer.
+The School will also co-operate with those providing services.

+Accessible: The published Local Offer will be easy to understand, factual and jargon free.
 It is structured in a way that relates to pupils' and parents' needs (for example by broad age group or type of special educational provision).
-It will be well signposted and publicised. - Comprehensive: Parents and pupils will know what support can be expected to be available across education, health and social care from age 0 to 25 and how to access it.
-The Local Offer will include eligibility criteria for services, where relevant, and make it clear where to go for information, advice and support, as well as how to make complaints about provision or appeal against decisions. - Up-to-date: When parents and pupils access the Local Offer, it is important that the information is up-to-date.
+It will be well signposted and publicised.

+Comprehensive: Parents and pupils will know what support can be expected to be available across education, health and social care from age 0 to 25 and how to access it.
+The Local Offer will include eligibility criteria for services, where relevant, and make it clear where to go for information, advice and support, as well as how to make complaints about provision or appeal against decisions.

+Up-to-date: When parents and pupils access the Local Offer, it is important that the information is up-to-date.

-14. Graduated approach
+Graduated approach